 W-2 forms provide vital personal information – if this data falls in the hands of a criminal, it could very well be disastrous.

 In some cases, the cybercriminal follows up with an executive email to the payroll or comptroller, asking for a wire transfer to be made.
 Although not tax-related, the wire transfer scam is being coupled with the W-2 scam email.
 Some companies have already lost both employees?
 W-2s and thousands of dollars due to false wire transfers.

 Fake DMV Payment Demands

 More recently, a new phishing scam has come to light.
-The latest scam involves emails whitch?appear to come from the NY State Department of Motor Vehicles.
+The latest scam involves emails that appear to come from the NY State Department of Motor Vehicles.
 Enclosed in the email is a phishing scam where drivers are being targeted, stating they have 48 hours to pay a fine or have their driver’s license revoked.
-The NY DMV alerted motorists that the scam is bait to entice drivers to click on a ?payment? link that will in turn infect their workstation with malware.
-It will be vital to stay extra vigilant as we begin taking those long awaited, summer vacations!
+The NY DMV alerted motorists that the scam is bait to entice drivers to click on a payment link that will in turn infect their workstation with malware.
+It will be vital to stay extra vigilant as we begin taking those long-awaited, summer vacations!

 Clare Computer Solutions provides complimentary on-site training to Bay Area businesses.
 With the goal to educate network users to avoid being victimized by ransomware or phishing attacks.

 See https://www.clarecomputer.com/resources/events/ransomware-survival-guide?and let us know your business would like to offer this training to your employees.